ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    MUST NOT enact the requested policy ("p" tag or "sp" tag") on more than a close approximation of the stated percent of the totality of affected messages.
-   Such a close approximation might be achieved by implementation of the following or similar pseudocode:
+   Such a close approximation might be achieved by use of the following or similar pseudocode:

+Herr (ed) & Levine (ed) Expires 18 December 2021               [Page 29]

+Internet-Draft                  DMARCbis                       June 2021

          if (random mod 100) < pct then selected = true